PawelPopkiewicz/CS3305-2025-Team-10/back-end/README.md

+# Downloading Additional Files
+The static files supplied by TFI are too large for Github, so you may download the files yourself from the [TFI website](https://www.transportforireland.ie/transitData/PT_Data.html).

 # Running a Development Server
 Assuming you have the full repository open, use the following command to run the development server.
 ```py